an Education Program

 Other compounds that have been isolated from G. lucidum include enzymes such as metalloprotease, which delays clotting time; ergosterol (provitamin D2); nucleosides; and nucleotides (adenosine and guanosine; Wasser 2005; Paterson 2006).
 Kim and Nho (2004) also described the isolation and physicochemical properties of a highly specific and effective reversible inhibitor of α-glucosidase, SKG-3, from G. lucidum fruit bodies.
 Furthermore, G. lucidum spores were reported to contain a mixture of several long-chain fatty acids that may contribute to the antitumor activity of the mushroom (Fukuzawa et al. 2008).

-The combination of benefit without toxicity represents the desired end result in the development of effective therapeutic interventions.
-G. lucidum has been used for hundreds of years as a health promotion and treatment strategy; there are now many published studies that are based on animal and cellculture models and on in vitro assessment of the health effects of G. lucidum, and there are also some reports of human trials in the field.
+The combination of benefits without toxicity represents the desired end result in the development of effective therapeutic interventions.
+G. lucidum has been used for hundreds of years as a health promotion and treatment strategy; there are now many published studies that are based on animal and cell-culture models and in vitro assessment of the health effects of G. lucidum; there are also some reports of human trials in the field.
 However, there is no cohesive body of research, and the objective evaluation of this traditional therapy in terms of human health remains to be clearly established.
 In Sections 9.6.1 through 9.6.6, studies on the properties of G. lucidum in relation to cancer (which has attracted the most interest), viral and bacterial infection, diabetes, and liver injury are discussed.